DKFZ-ODCF/SNVCallingWorkflow/README.md

 | runOnPancan | false | Run a special analysis type for pancancer type  projects. |
 | NUMBER_OF_MISMATCHES_THRESHOLD | -1 | resources/analysisTools/snvPipeline/snvAnnotation.sh: Number of mismatches that are allowed per read in order to consider this read. |

+Please have a look at the `resources/configurationFiles/analysisSNVCalling.xml` for a more complete list of parameters.

 ## Example Call